Yield: 3-4 servings (easily doubled)

 Time: 35 minutes

 I’m making soups right now (as you can tell).
-I’m working on grounding myself by eating warm, well-cooked, satisfying meals in a quiet environment with intention and focus (pacifying my Vata, for the ayurvedists).
+I’m working on grounding myself by eating warm, well-cooked, satisfying meals in a quiet environment with intention and focus.

 This wondrous soup requires very few ingredients and hardly any prep work.
 It’d be a great appetizer for a dinner party, or a meal in itself.
 The recipe presented here makes about 3-4 dinner-sized bowls, but I most often make a doubled version of this which leaves plenty of leftovers to warm up another day.